FujiLinux/fujilinux-keyring/README.md

 ## Installation

-To install archlinux-keyring system-wide use the included `Makefile`:
+To install fujilinux-keyring system-wide use the included `Makefile`:

 ```bash
 make install